 How to Save on Airfare

-Check out the huge savings with budget carriers like Norwegian Air and WOW Air.
+Check out the huge savings with budget carriers like Norwegian Air.
 Norwegian Air, the third largest low-cost carrier in Europe, is on a tear to attract U.S. fliers.
 “It’s making Scandinavia supercheap,” said McGinnis.

 Norwegian leaves from cities such as New York, Los Angeles and Fort Lauderdale and flies throughout Europe as well as — get this — to some Caribbean spots.
 Pauline Frommer mentioned that Norwegian recently introduced $99 fares each way from New York City to Guadeloupe.